Donders-Institute/bidscoin/docs/bidsapps.rst

     Linux users can distribute the computations to their HPC compute cluster if the DRMAA libraries are installed and the DRMAA_LIBRARY_PATH environment variable set

-    For multi-echo data see ``medeface``
+    For multi-echo data see `medeface`

     positional arguments:
       bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern (relative to the subject/session folder) to select the images that need to be defaced, e.g. 'anat/*_T1w*'

-    optional arguments:
+    options:
       -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
-                            Space separated list of sub-# identifiers to be processed (the sub- prefix can be left out).
+                            Space separated list of sub-# identifiers to be processed (the sub-prefix can be left out).
 If not specified then all sub-folders in the bidsfolder will be processed (default: None)
       -o OUTPUT, --output OUTPUT
                             A string that determines where the defaced images are saved.
 It can be the name of a BIDS datatype folder, such as 'anat', or of the derivatives folder, i.e. 'derivatives'.
-If output is left empty then the original images are replaced by the defaced images (default:
-                            None)
-      -c, --cluster         Flag to use the DRMAA library to submit the deface jobs to a high- performance compute (HPC) cluster (default: False)
+If output is left empty then the original images are replaced by the defaced images (default: None) -c, --cluster         Use the DRMAA library to submit the deface jobs to a high-performance compute (HPC) cluster (default: False)
       -n NATIVESPEC, --nativespec NATIVESPEC
                             DRMAA native specifications for submitting deface jobs to the HPC cluster (default: -l walltime=00:30:00,mem=2gb)
       -a ARGS, --args ARGS  Additional arguments (in dict/json-style) that are passed to pydeface.
-See examples for usage (default: {}) -f, --force           If this flag is given images will be processed, regardless if images have already been defaced (i.e. if {"Defaced": True} in the json sidecar file) (default: False)
+See examples for usage (default: {})
+      -f, --force           Deface all images, regardless if they have already been defaced (i.e. if {"Defaced": True} in the json sidecar file) (default: False)

     examples:
       deface myproject/bids anat/*_T1w*